cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 4. "Request a Quote" Email - Settings page

 == Changelog ==
+= 1.6.2 - Released on 25 Jan 2021 =
+* New: support for WooCommerce 5.0
+* Update: premium tab

 = 1.6.1 - Released on 31 Dec 2020 =
 * New: Support for WooCommerce 4.9
-* Update: Plugin Framework
+* Update: YITH plugin framework
 * Fix: Issue with WooCommerce email header hook

 = 1.6.0 - Released on 3 Dec 2020 =
 * New: Support for WooCommerce 4.8
-* Update: Plugin Framework
+* Update: YITH plugin framework
 * Fix: Issue with WooCommerce Germanized

 = 1.5.9 - Released on 4 Nov 2020 =
 * New: Support for WordPress 5.6
 * New: Support for WooCommerce 4.7
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.5.8 - Released on 8 Oct 2020 =
 * New: Support for WooCommerce 4.6
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.5.7 - Released on 18 Aug 2020 =
 * New: Support for WooCommerce 4.5
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.5.6 - Released on 11 Aug 2020 =
 * New: Support for WordPress 5.5
 * New: Support for WooCommerce 4.4
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.5.5 - Released on 26 May 2020 =
 * New: Support for WooCommerce 4.2
-* Update: Plugin Framework
+* Update: YITH plugin framework
 * Tweak: Added link to product page editor inside the request a quote email
 * Fixed: Issue with variable products

 = 1.5.4 - Released on 30 April 2020 =
 * New: Support for WooCommerce 4.1
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.5.3 - Released on 3 March 2020 =
 * New: Support for WordPress 5.4
 * New: Support for WooCommerce 4.0
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.5.2 - Released on 23 December 2019 =

 * New: Support for WooCommerce 3.9
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.5.1 - Released on 29 November 2019 =

-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.5.0 - Released on 7 November 2019 =

-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.4.9 - Released on 30 October 2019 =

-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.4.8 - Released on 29 October 2019 =

 * New: Support for WordPress 5.3
 * New: Support for WooCommerce 3.8
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.4.7 - Released on 24 July 2019 =

 * New: Support for WooCommerce 3.7.0
-* Update: Plugin Framework
+* Update: YITH plugin framework
 * Fix: Session start

 = 1.4.6 - Released on 12 June 2019 =

-* Update: Plugin Framework
+* Update: YITH plugin framework
 * Fix: Session start

 = 1.4.5 - Released on 29 April 2019 =